Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 Switch 12/24V devices
 ^^^^^^^^^^^^^^^^^^^^^

-Low-voltage or batterie powered systems are common in cars, trucks and boats.
+Low-voltage or battery powered systems are common in cars, trucks and boats.
 There are specialized remote switches that operate on 12/24V (e.g. Intertechno CMR-1224).